russoedu/logmoon/README.md

 ## Future improvements

-- [ ] Find a less memory consumming solution for the alarm (maybe based on the average requests instead of an array)
+- [ ] Find a less memory consuming solution for the alarm (maybe based on the average requests instead of an array)
 - [ ] Make the ```REQUESTS_PER_SECOND_ALARM``` variable according to the log frequency
-- [ ] Display an alert in a permanet position in the screen
+- [ ] Display an alert in a permanent position in the screen
-- [ ] Create other alerts, for instance for any status 50x or certain amount of status 40x in a period of time
+- [ ] Create other alerts, for instance for any status 50x or a certain amount of status 40x in a period of time
 - [ ] Handle several logs
 - [ ] Create a browser output
 - [ ] Create an Electron app